Speykious/c4/notes.md

 The first one, for some random reason, triggered when *exiting the `main()` function*.
 And then it disappeared as fast as it appeared.
 I have no clue why it happened.

 The second one is still not fixed right now because I also have no clue what's going on: it triggers upon calling `XCreateSimpleWindow`.
 And it was working perfectly fine beforehand.
 What kind of thing am I doing that warrants such unpredictable behavior??

+> 2024-03-22

+I fixed both segfaults that happened yesterday.
+Both of them were caused by a bug in my arena allocator.

+For the first one (segfault when calling `XCreateSimpleWindow`), I had a moment of dumb (again) and decided to advance the uncommitted offset of my arena to the space I had reserved.
+Except I shouldn't have changed anything, because space that is reserved is not supposed to be committed yet, obviously.
+And I know this because *I fucking wrote that allocator myself a few weeks ago*.
+So basically, [I introduced a problem for myself in the exact commit that is named after the problem](https://github.com/Speykious/c4/commit/122f612e8934a18e3a37c227dbb0695e7459a1ee#diff-94a9ca73d9c2c356699fc77ff433a55eb1af9190508802b684b337be477fb3b0L11-L13).

+The second one (segfault while exiting the `main()` function) had vanished at first, but came back once I had fixed the `XCreateSimpleWindow` issue.
+I managed to fix it, but by complete guesswork.
+I was thinking: hold on, I'm only reserving [4 pages of memory](https://github.com/Speykious/c4/blob/9608fd890add6f460ce046ddef38d88a0cc2f1f7/src/app/x11.c#L113)...
+But I commit memory [by blocks of 16 pages](https://github.com/Speykious/c4/blob/9608fd890add6f460ce046ddef38d88a0cc2f1f7/src/core/alloc/arena.c#L19-L32).
+Maybe I'm trying to commit memory that I haven't reserved?
+So instead of trying to confirm that it was what I was doing, I implemented a fix supposing it was the issue, making sure that the memory my arena commits never goes beyond what it has reserved.
+Welp, [it worked](https://github.com/Speykious/c4/commit/ec37fd1ed44e78419c3dc095b24dcd5e92d2a5d1).

+In retrospect it was a really stupid bug.
+Like of course if I commit more than what I have reserved it's gonna cause problems.
+It's a *buffer overflow*, just even more lower level or something.
+But the problems that occur when this bug is in place are definitely not trivial.
+Like how the fuck does committing memory I haven't reserved result in *libc segfaulting at `_exit()`?* That makes absolutely no sense.
+And I predict that I'm going to encounter a lot of these kinds of problems in the future, in multiple different ways and manifestations, since I have very little room for providing guarantees for my APIs.